emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/regressiveErrors.md

 <h4>

-This time the assumptions are not violated - so no generalized model needs to be run.
+This time the assumptions are not violated - so a generalized model needs to be run.
 </h4>